 Furniture compositions to improve collaborative work

 Collaborative work environments seek to transform the idea of conservative, classic and dated work areas.
-Whether or not you are a company looking to include collaborative office furniture in your workspace, or a classroom in a modern educational center, Viccarbe suggests different compositions that will make collaborative workspaces stand out, offering a much more open and welcoming environment, that will favour communication between people, while providing dynamism, autonomy and freedom to the users.
+Whether or not you are a company looking to include collaborative office furniture in your workspace, or a collaborative classroom in a modern educational center, Viccarbe suggests different compositions that will make collaborative workspaces stand out, offering a much more open and welcoming environment, that will favour communication between people, while providing dynamism, autonomy and freedom to the users.

 Trestle high table.
 This set of modular tables, designed by the talented John Pawson, is available in various sizes and heights, with solid oak legs for durability and strength, essential for classrooms and workrooms that require durable and resistant furniture.
 A versatile table option that sits many users and includes electrification options for added comfort.
 Includes a matching bench to achieve a smooth and polished design atmosphere in the class.